 Cell 15: 45.1 Tesla / 32 mm Hybrid Magnet

 The labs flagship magnet, the 45 T Hybrid, is composed of a 33.5 T resistive magnet nested in an 11.5 T outsert.
 Between 2001 and 2011, research enabled by the hybrid has shed new light on some of condensed matter physics most puzzling phenomena, including high-temperature superconductivity, the quantum Hall effect, Bose-Einstein condensation, and much more.
-Nature, Nature Physics, Physics Review Letters, Science, and PNAS have published 47 submissions on 45 T-powered research since then.
+Nature, Nature Physics, Physical Review Letters, Science, and PNAS have published 47 submissions on 45 T-powered research since then.
 View publications related to research conducted in the hybrid magnet.

 Detail of the 45.1 tesla hybrid magnet.

 For more information, contact Interim DC Program Director Tim Murphy or Facility Coordinator firstname.lastname@example.org.